SBDC Frequently Asked Questions

 Does the SBDC provide services to individuals and businesses outside of San Angelo?

 Yes.
 The Angelo State University—Small Business Development Center is ASU’s primary business outreach program to the small business community.
-Our center covers ten counties of the Concho Valley and also includes Sterling County and Runnels County from Ballinger on down.
-The SBDC has a dedicated rural business advisor who spends most of her time traveling to the rural communities to provide advising services.
+Our center covers ten counties of the Concho Valley.
+The SBDC has dedicated rural business advisors who spend time traveling to the rural communities to provide advising services.
+Learn more about our Rural Business Program.

 Who can help me with a resume?